m91michel/mathias-x/_posts/2019-04-10-my-first-post.markdown

 title:  "My first post!"
 date:   2019-04-10 16:22:57 +0100
 ---
 Yeah!
 Welcome to my first blog post!
-After a long time of thinking if I should start my own blog and what I which topic should I address, I jumped about this border and set up my new site [mathias.rocks].
+After a long time of thinking whether I should start my own blog and what topic should I address, I started and set up my new site [mathias.rocks].

-The goal of this site will be to get a reputation and to start writing down my thoughts.
-The topics which I will address will be technical problems or ideas regarding iOS or web development, software architecture and useful tips.
-Furthermore, I want to improve my English writing skills, therefore, I decided to write some posts especially technical topics in English.
+The goal of this site is to list current side projects and to start writing down my thoughts.
+The topics which I want to address are technical problems or ideas regarding iOS or web development.
+Furthermore, I want to improve my English writing skills, therefore, I decided to write about technical topics in English.

 I hope you enjoy reading. :)